 - All other residents in Health Services have tested negative for COVID-19.

 - Additional testing since May 2nd has resulted in negative COVID-19 tests for 77 of 79 staff tested.
 One of the staff who tested positive for COVID-19 worked in Household 4 and is experiencing minor symptoms.
 The second staff person who tested positive worked both in Household 4 and Household 1 and is asymptomatic.

 On May 6th, the Oklahoma State Department of Health made a visit to Epworth as a part of a routine check on our COVID-19 preparedness and response.
 The result was a very positive outcome and an affirmation of the work that our leaders and team have done.

 The State of Oklahoma has arranged for the National Guard to provide cleaning services for nursing facilities across the state.
 Epworth has been informed that we should expect the National Guard to provide this service on May 16th.
 This augments the outstanding efforts of Epworth’s Housekeeping and Environmental Services team, who have done spectacular work in our infection control efforts.

 Testing for COVID-19 continues at Epworth.
 We have almost completed testing for all our residents and staff in Assisted Living, and we will begin testing our Independent Living residents on a voluntary basis.
 All staff who have direct contact with residents will be required to be tested to continue work.

 The State of Oklahoma had originally indicated they would be providing testing at Epworth, but it has not happened.
 Thankfully, we have not waited for the State and our proactive testing has assisted our efforts in containing the virus.

-We continue to follow CMS and Oklahoma State Department of Health directives, including the isolation of all residents in the affected Household and in our special unit, using full PPE for direct care.
-Any staff that have symptoms of COVID-19 as confirmed by our medical director are not allowed to report to work.
+We continue to follow CMS and Oklahoma State Department of Health directives, including the isolation in our special unit of all residents who have tested positive, using full PPE for direct care.
+Any staff who have symptoms of COVID-19 as confirmed by our medical director are not allowed to report to work.